OpenTrafficCam/OTVision/README.md

 2. Klick on .\OTVision\Install.bat (a venv will be created and packages from requirements.txt will be installed including PyTorch versions published on [pytorch.org](https://pytorch.org/get-started/locally/))
 3. Klick on .\OTVision\OTVision.bat (venv will be activated and OTVision gui will be started)

+## Development

+For development please install also the ```requirements_dev.txt``` (and use flake8 for linting and black for autoformatting with line length 88).
+We suggest to use VS Code for editing the code, as we also ship a settings.json.

 ## License

 This software is licensed under the [GPL-3.0 License](LICENSE)